 Intense lighting, a male voice-over and a mysterious female seductress – there’s no denying this has the familiar markings of a traditional film noir, but, as previously hinted, not everything is as it initially appears.
 Sonja, while sultry and proudly aware of her own attraction, isn’t the manipulative femme fatale we’re accustomed to.
 She’s troubled, confused, closer to the disturbed figure of Jeanne Moreau in Jules et Jim than of Joan Bennet in Scarlet Street.
 Her sophisticated lifestyle and high-status is palpable, yet her interest in the blue-collar Erik, who works as a lowly auto mechanic, appears deceptively genuine.

 Their romance is tainted from the start.
 Though Sonja never looks entirely satisfied with her marriage, Erik is shown to have a beautiful loving fiancée in Marit (Eva Bergh), who he promptly abandons (along with his job) soon after the affair.
 His actions are impulsive and reckless, driven by mindless lust, but despite their obvious mismatch and their numerous break-ups, their attraction to one another seems strangely honest.
-They end up seducing each other and they’re both ultimately unfortunate to get caught in the other one’s web.
+They attract each other and are unfortunate to get caught the other one’s web.